zeitgeistpm/documentation/docs/learn/court.md

 ### Terminology

-- court hopping: joining the court just to receive token emission benefits and then exiting the court
+- Court Hopping: Joining the court just to receive token emission benefits and then exiting the court.
-- court pool: all jurors and delegators
+- Court Pool: All jurors and delegators.
-- delegator: an account which gives its vote power to jurors
+- Delegator: An account which gives its vote power to jurors.
-- draw weight: one slash-able `MinJurorStake` that belongs to one vote weight
+- Draw Weight: One slash-able `MinJurorStake` that belongs to one vote weight.
-- global dispute: a token voting mechanism for all ZTG holders
+- Global Dispute: A token voting mechanism for all ZTG holders.
-- juror: an account which is responsible to vote in secret and reveal the raw information later on
+- Juror: An account which is responsible to vote in secret and reveal the raw information later on.
-- participant: a juror or delegator account inside the court pool
+- Participant: A juror or delegator account inside the court pool.
-- vote weight: the derivative voting value of one draw weight; it represents one `MinJurorStake`
+- Vote Weight: The derivative voting value of one draw weight; it represents one `MinJurorStake`.

 The court is inspired by [Kleros][], a project that has already experimented with an on-chain court system.